Room In The Roof

 Nestled in the Mapesbury Conservation area in Brent, this flat in a converted Victorian House underwent a full refurbishment and loft conversion which doubled its useable area and improved the environmental performance of the new home.

 In it, a pair of perforated brick panels connect the considered interiors with its garden.

 The existing flat was a modest two-bedroom flat conversion in the front half of the house.
 Our challenge was to find the best use for the large loft to create a generous 3-bedroom home.

 To achieve this outcome on site within the hipped roof we worked very closely with the joiner to interrogate the existing conditions space developing all the fabrication information for the project.
-This way we were able deliver on the vision in what appears an effortless manner.
+This way we were able to deliver on the vision in what appeared an effortless manner.

 Hinged off the the big space are intimate little spaces.

 We opted for a broken plan layout with spaces hinging off each other.
 The study is intimate yet connected with the living room.